Mark-gx/AzureTemplates/README.md

 # AzureTemplates
-All Azure Templates go here
+Repository for all my Public Azure Deployment templates.